-This includes making sure that people get information in different formats if they need it, such as large print, easy read, via text, email and visual/British Sign Language (BSL) etc.
+This includes making sure that people are able to receive information in different formats if they need it, such as large print, easy read, via text, email and visual/British Sign Language (BSL) etc.

 As part of the standard the Practice MUST do five things;

-Identify people who have any information or communication needs, and find out how to meet their needs.
+Identify those who have any information or communication needs, and find out how to meet their needs.

 Record clearly & concisely on patient records.